Pioneer Dental College & Hospital

-Pioneer Dental College & Hospital is the first and the oldest private Dental College & Hospital in Bangladesh.
+Pioneer Dental College & Hospital is the first and the oldest private dental college and hospital in Bangladesh.
 It was founded in 1995 at Malibag area of Dhaka.
 In 2007 it shifted to its present permanent campus located in Baridhara, Dhaka.
-This college conducted a bachelor's degree Program in Dentistry (BDS) as an affiliated dental school of Faculty of Medicine, The University of Dhaka.
+This college conducted a bachelor's degree program in dentistry (BDS) as an affiliated dental school of Faculty of Medicine, at the University of Dhaka.